South Africa tanker explosion death toll climbs to 34; memorial service held

 On December 24, a truck carrying liquified petroleum gas (LPG) was stuck under a low-lying bridge, triggering a leak and an explosion that instantly killed nine people.

-The death toll from a gas tanker explosion in South Africa's Boksburg city has climbed to 34, the Gauteng health department said on Friday (December 30).
-"The Department of Health can confirm that the death toll from the Boksburg Explosion incident has risen to 34 as of Friday, 30 December 2022," a statement from the department read, news agency Reuters reported.
+The death toll from the gas tanker explosion in South Africa's Boksburg city has climbed to 34, the Gauteng health department said on Friday (December 30).
+"The Department of Health can confirm that the death toll from the Boksburg Explosion incident has risen to 34 as of Friday, 30th December 2022," a statement from the department read, news agency Reuters reported.

 The fatalities include 11 health workers and 23 people.
 The health department also said that the victims included children as young as nine.
 On Friday morning, a memorial service was held at the Boksburg Civic Centre which was attended by families and friends of the victims and South Africa's health minister Joe Phaahla.